ABOUT THE GARDEN

 Users of the Butterfly Memorial Garden may affectionately celebrate and honor loved ones by making, releasing and personalizing an everlasting memorial butterfly.
 Sharing of the butterflies by utilizing the organic momentum of social media networks, authentically grows the garden and nurtures the group commemoration space.

-Customized and branded business Butterfly Memorial Garden Plug In Sites are also available by subscription.
-Read more here.
+NEW!
+Customized and branded business Butterfly Memorial Custom Plug-In Sites are also available.
+Contact email@example.com for more information.

 Mary holds a Masters of Arts degree and Certificate in Non Profit Management, translating into more than 20 years of leadership experience, including more than a decade serving as the Executive Director of a state chapter medical association, where she was instrumental in garnering several national Outstanding Chapter Awards.
 Her passion and interest in the end of life originated from a family experience with hospice care years ago and today, she continues her commitment to hospice through her local volunteer work.
 Her professional skills and personal passion for the end of life have intersected in building and distributing a one-of-a-kind virtual Butterfly Memorial Garden.